11-year-old killed in crash in Blaine County - NewsBreak

 OKLAHOMA CITY (KOKH) - Police are responding to a drive-by shooting in southeast Oklahoma City that left one child dead on Tuesday night.
 Officials say the incident occurred in the 2500 block of Southeast 47th Street.
 Oklahoma City police say a 9-year-was shot and killed.
 There is no suspect information...

-Man charged after riding on the back of a semi-truck from Wichita to Logan County
+Man rides on back of semi-truck from Wichita to Logan County; arrested, charged

-LOGAN COUNTY (KOKH) — A man was charged with being intoxicated in public and joyriding after authorities said he rode on the back of a semi truck's trailer for more than 100 miles from Kansas to Oklahoma.
-According to the Guthrie News Page, Dustin Slocum's journey started in Wichita...
+Motorists began making calls around the Oklahoma and Kansas state line early Monday morning.
+What they saw was a man holding on to the back of the semi-trucks door.
+The driver of the truck left a Wichita shipping yard and began driving southbound on Interstate 35.
+Little did the driver know there was extra cargo on holding in the back.

 Edmond police: Officer injured during pursuit still fighting for his life

-Note: UPDATE: Silver alert cancelled for missing Oklahoma man